 So, in my view, the train on hand-

-I guess, using hand-calculations still provides a limited ability to approximate the rise of earth potential and safety voltages.
-But, why take the risk in today’s litigious, street-wise world.
-Knowing that reliable, accurate, the technically secure design is well within reasonable reach of all projects?
+I guess using hand calculations still provides a limited ability to approximate the rise of the earth’s potential and safety voltages.
+But why take the risk in today’s litigious, street-wise world?
+Knowing that reliable, accurate, and technically secure design is well within reasonable reach of all projects?